On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Introduction

+is exponentially unstable and decoupled from the rest of the system.
+Hence, it is impossible to apply a feedback control to shape the Hamiltonian function such that the new Hamiltonian function obtains its minimum value at the origin and its time derivative is non-positive along the trajectory of the closed-loop system.

+In the first two examples above, energy shaping controllers were given without derivation, but it is important to have a systematic procedure for energy shaping.
+The third example shows the necessity of an easily verifiable criterion for stabilizability by the energy shaping method.
+These issues are addressed later in this paper.

-The idea of potential energy shaping for stabilization of a mechanical system dates back to \cite{ArMi83}.
+Let us briefly review the history of development of the energy shaping method.
+The idea of potential energy shaping for the stabilization of mechanical systems dates back to \cite{ArMi83}.
 The notion of kinetic energy shaping first appeared in \cite{BlKrMaAl92}.
-The idea of total energy shaping was introduced in \cite{BlLeMa97,BlLeMa00}, and has then been actively developed \cite{BlChLeMa01,BlLeMa01:IJRNC,Ch08:IFAC,Ch10:SIAM,Ch10:TAC,Ch12:IJRNC,ChBlLeMaWo02,GaLeMa08,Ze02}.
+The idea of total energy shaping was introduced in \cite{BlLeMa97,BlLeMa00}, and has then been actively developed in \cite{BlChLeMa01,BlLeMa01:IJRNC,Ch08:IFAC,Ch10:SIAM,Ch10:TAC,Ch12:IJRNC,ChBlLeMaWo02,GaLeMa08,NgChLa13,Ze02}.
 There are two approaches to energy shaping: the Lagrangian approach and the Hamiltonian approach.
 The energy shaping method is called the method of controlled Lagrangians on the Lagrangian side and the method of interconnection and damping assignment passivity-based control (IDA-PBC) on the Hamiltonian side.
-It is proven that the two approaches are equivalent \cite{Ch08:IFAC}.
-Chang \cite{Ch10:SIAM} has then improved the Lagrangian method by completely characterizing quadratic gyroscopic forces, reducing the number of matching conditions for energy shaping, and finding necessary and sufficient conditions for stabilizability by energy shaping for the class of all linear mechanical systems with arbitrary degree of underactuation and the class of all nonlinear mechanical systems with underactuation degree one.
-In contrast to these developments on the Lagrangian side, there has been a lag in the development on the Hamiltonian side.
+It has been proven that the two approaches are equivalent \cite{Ch08:IFAC}.
+Chang \cite{Ch10:SIAM} has then improved the Lagrangian method by completely characterizing quadratic gyroscopic forces, reducing the number of matching conditions for energy shaping, and finding necessary and sufficient conditions for stabilizability by energy shaping for the class of all linear mechanical systems with arbitrary degrees of underactuation and the class of all nonlinear mechanical systems with underactuation degree one.
+In contrast to these developments on the Lagrangian side, there has been a lag in development on the Hamiltonian side except for \cite{Ch10:Med}.